 Multiple Linear Regression Assumptions

 First, multiple linear regression requires the relationship between the independent and dependent variables to be linear.
-The linearity assumption can best be tested with scatterplots.
+One can test the linearity assumption best with scatterplots.
 The following two examples depict a curvilinear relationship (top image) and a linear relationship (bottom image).

-Second, the multiple linear regression analysis requires that the errors between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
-This assumption may be checked by looking at a histogram or a Q-Q-Plot.
-Normality can also be checked with a goodness of fit test (e.g., the Kolmogorov-Smirnov test), though this test must be conducted on the residuals themselves.
+Second, the multiple linear regression analysis requires that the errors between observed and predicted values (i.e., the residuals of the regression) follow a normal distribution.
+One can check this assumption by looking at a histogram or a Q-Q plot.
+One can check normality with a goodness of fit test (e.g., Kolmogorov-Smirnov) on the residuals.

 Third, multiple linear regression assumes that there is no multicollinearity in the data.
-Multicollinearity occurs when the independent variables are too highly correlated with each other.
+Multicollinearity occurs when the independent variables become too highly correlated with each other.

 1) Correlation matrix – When computing a matrix of Pearson’s bivariate correlations among all independent variables, the magnitude of the correlation coefficients should be less than .80.